smnorris/bcdata/README.md

     $ bcdata info --help
     Usage: bcdata info [OPTIONS] DATASET

-      Print basic metadata about a DataBC WFS layer as JSON.
+      Print metadata about a DataBC WFS layer as JSON.

       Optionally print a single metadata item as a string.

     Options:
       --indent INTEGER  Indentation level for JSON output --count           Print the count of features.
-      --name            Print the datasource's name.
+      --name            Print the table name of the dateset.
       --help            Show this message and exit.